 So now we return to

-byteSequence (remember her?), the only unimplemented method we have left:
+byteSequence (remember her?), the only unimplemented function we have left:

 byteSequence :: [String] -> Parser Word32 byteSequence patterns = do subBytes <- mapM bitPattern patterns return (foldl mergeSubByte 0 subBytes)